Salt Water Salt Water — Can Above Ground Pools Be Salt Water? Complete Guide 2026

 Cell Cleaning Schedule

 Clean your generator cell every 2-3 months or when the system indicates scaling.
-Use a 10:1 water-to-muriatic acid solution for calcium scale removal.
+Use a 4:1 water-to-muriatic acid solution (5:1 for light buildup) for calcium scale removal, or follow your manufacturer's spec.
 Always turn off power and follow manufacturer safety procedures when handling the cell.

 Seasonal Considerations